- Business and Employment»

 “That is the best of all.
 Let there be a common law that is written by the people for the people. “ Toon concluded.

-My novel is taking shape, but now I am faced with the question of how will I describe the three realities humanity has to choose from.
+Through my fictional characters I am faced with the question of how will I describe the three realities humanity has to choose from.

 A world without poverty, is that possible?